-Technology stocks are narrowly higher, with shares of technology
+Technology stocks are lower today with shares of technology

 In other sector news,

 (+) A, (+2%, hit fresh 52 week highs) Earns $0.68 per share in

 fiscal Q4, beating Wall Street expectations by $0.06.
 Net revenue

 falls 4.1% to $1.65 bln, matching estimates.
 Forecasts Q4 EPS of